-The Three Standard Field Sobriety Tests
+Field Sobriety Testing - The Three Standard Tests

-The blue and red lights went on behind you, you pulled over, and the officer may have mentioned that you were speeding, made a wide turn, or perhaps were not staying in your lane.
-They asked for your driver’s license and other documents, while also inquiring if you had anything to drink, where you were going to, and where you were coming from.
+Field sobriety testing begins when the blue and red lights go on behind you.
+You pulled over, and the police officer may have mentioned that you were speeding, made a wide turn, or perhaps were not staying in your lane.
+They asked for your driver’s license and other documents, while also inquiring if you had anything to drink, where you were going, and where you were coming from.

-But this is usually only the beginning of these types of attention related tasks.
+But this is usually only the beginning of these types of attention-related tasks.
 When police are conducting an investigation to determine whether a driver is impaired or not, they will almost certainly request that the driver perform Standardized Field Sobriety Tests (FSTs), which were developed and “validated” more than thirty-five years ago by the National Highway Traffic Safety Administration (NHTSA).

 When impaired by alcohol, studies have shown that the greater one’s impairment, the more and more difficult it will be for a person to divide his or her attention.
-However, there can be other explanations for poor performance on a test that have nothing to do with alcohol impairment.
+However, there can be other explanations for poor performance on a test that has nothing to do with alcohol impairment.
 An individual’s physical aspects play into this along with more common factors such as physical exhaustion, stress and anxiety, and Attention Deficit Disorder.

 Let’s look at each of these tests.